micmejia/bible-dump/NKJV/Jeremiah/Jer 16.md

 Also you shall not go into the house of feasting to sit with them, to eat and drink."

 ###### 9
-For thus says the Lord of hosts, the God of Israel: "Behold, I will cause to cease from this place, before your eyes and in your days, the voice of [^a]mirth and the voice of gladness, the voice of the bridegroom and the voice of the bride.
+For thus says the Lord of hosts, the God of Israel: "Behold, I will cause to cease from this place, before your eyes and in your days, the voice of mirth and the voice of gladness, the voice of the bridegroom and the voice of the bride.

 ###### 10
 "And it shall be, when you show this people all these words, and they say to you, 'Why has the Lord pronounced all this great disaster against us?
 Or what _is_ our iniquity?
 Or what _is_ our sin that we have committed against the Lord our God?'